Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Head over to experience > Core Web Vitals > Mobile and open report to see data on URLs that are either failing core web vitals, passing it (good URLs), or need improving.

-Google will provide a reason why each URL failed the core web vitals check so you won’t have much guessing work to do.
+Google will explain why each URL failed the core web vitals check, so you won’t have much guessing work to do.

 Check for URLs failing Core Web Vitals for Desktop

-You’ll want to check this report too for any issues that are causing your URLs to fail the core web vitals check.
+You’ll also want to check this report for any issues causing your URLs to fail the core web vitals check.

 Internal Links